caleb531/youversion-suggest-api/README.md

 ### Fetch content for a Bible reference matching the given query

-The async `fetchReferenceContent()` function the textual content of a Bible chapter, verse, or range of verses.
+The async `fetchReferenceContent()` function fetches the textual content of a Bible chapter, verse, or range of verses.
 The first argument is a query which represents the name of the reference you want to retrieve (can be a full or partial book name).